widged/gb-elm-language/en/intro/02-module system.md

 `import String exposing(toUpper,toLower)`imports the _String_ module, and allows unqualified references to _toUpper_ and _toLower_, and qualified references to other functions in the module.

-`import String exposing(..)` imports the _String_ module and allows unqualified references to all functions in the module.

 (source: ???)